Kreolwolf1/factory-nodejs/lib/serviceProxy/readme.md

 });

 ```
-In the above example we have just obtained connection information from services that are built in the CF environment.
+In the above example we have just obtained connection information from the services that are built in the CF environment.

 [1]: http://devportal.devportal-ci.dspdev.wmg.com/docs/nodejs/tutorial/binding_to_services_in_cloud_foundry